InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Methodology

 \subsection{Interactive Planner with Multimodal Perception}

-Our planner uses a fine-tuned LLM model, which takes multimodal inputs from the user ($U$), visual observation ($O$), and motion feasibility ($F$), as shown in Fig. \ref{fig:system}.
-Before feeding into the central planner, the system evaluates the inputs in the following order: $U$, $O$, $F$.
-Algorithm \ref{algo} explains the internal interaction between the modules.
-When the user sends a command to the central planner, the object list is extracted and sent to the vision module.
-The object detector runs as a service that detects objects in real-time, and stores a list of detected objects with their corresponding positions.
-When a task is sent to the robot, the system checks if the mentioned items are found in the current observation.
+Our system processes multimodal inputs from the user $T_{user}$, visual observations $O$, and motion feasibility scores $f_{score}$.
+At the core of our system is a fine-tuned LLM that serves as the interactive planner, as illustrated in Fig. \ref{fig:system}.
+Algorithm in Fig. \ref{fig:system} explains the internal interaction between the modules.
+First, user commands are passed to the vision module, which detects objects in real time and maintains an updated list of their positions.
+The system then checks whether the referenced items appear in the current observation.
 If the object is found, the motion verification module gets the object position and checks if the target object is reachable.
-For example, in our implementation, we use the reachability graph designed in R-LGP\cite{ly2023r}, which is used as a feasilibity check service for LGP framework \cite{toussaint2015logic}.
-This reachability graph takes in the desired end-effector position (e.g. object location -- $object\_loc$) and current end-effector position and determines whether or not there is a whole-body collision-free trajectory between the two end points with $F$.get\_score($object\_loc$).
-In InteLiPlan, we incorporate a binary score for feasibility check, which applies, but not limited to the reachability graph in R-LGP.
-Last, we keep track of the conversation by inserting a history $H$ to each planner call. $H$ is initialized empty and records the human-robot interaction over time.
+For example, in our implementation, we use the reachability graph designed in R-LGP\cite{ly2023r}, which is used as a feasibility check service for logic-geometric programming (LGP) framework \cite{toussaint2015logic}.
+This reachability graph takes in the desired end-effector position (e.g., object location $x_{obj}$) and current end-effector position and determines whether or not there is a whole-body collision-free trajectory between the two end points, regarded as $f_{score}(x_{obj},G_{map})$.
+In InteLiPlan, we incorporate a binary score for feasibility check, which applies, but is not limited to the reachability graph in R-LGP.
+Lastly, we keep track of the conversation by inserting a history $T_{hist}$ to each planner call. $T_{hist}$ is initialized empty and records the initial request with the most recent failure detected by the planner.
+When multiple failures occur, $T_{hist}$ will replace the failure with the immediate one, which helps to reduce memory loads and inference time.